 Feminist Internet hopes that the standards it used to build F’xa, created by Feminist AI researcher Josie Young, will be used by researchers and tech companies to create chatbots with feminist values, which they define as values that help ensure you don’t “knowingly or unknowingly perpetuate gender inequality in the things [you] build.”

-Sinders also points to the Secure UX checklist, a set of guidelines for “developers who want their designs to protect digital security and privacy for communities they are helping,” that she developed with Sage Lee, Martin Shelton, Matt Mitchell, Natalie Cadranel, and Soraya Okuda.
+Sinders also points to the Secure UX checklist, a set of guidelines for “developers who want their designs to protect digital security and privacy for communities they are helping,” that she developed with Sage Cheng, Martin Shelton, Matt Mitchell, Natalie Cadranel, and Soraya Okuda.
 “These principles can scale,” she says.
 “Maybe Facebook can’t implement them all today, but they could at least be inspired by them.”
 Ultimately, projects like Sinders’, Arenyeka’s, Onuoha’s, and Feminist Internet’s are valuable in their willingness to push ideas further, to work collectively and inclusively, and to refuse to take profit-making and technological progress at the harm of the most vulnerable as an inevitability.
 These data sets and design systems matter because their creators have an actual stake in their creation.
 That’s something that companies and institutions that yield so much power over our data and digital products could learn from.

 This story is part of an ongoing series about UX Design in partnership with Adobe XD, the collaboration platform that helps teams create designs for websites, mobile apps, and more.